coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 ### [Security properties]{#sec-introduction-security}
-The most noteworthy features distinguishing CocoonFS from common existing Full Disk Encryption (FDE) solutions designed primarily for mass storage deployments are:
+The most noteworthy features distinguishing CocoonFs from common existing Full Disk Encryption (FDE) solutions designed primarily for mass storage deployments are:

 * The use of fresh, random Initialization Vectors (IV) for each encryption operation.